ahmedkhatttab/keycloak-microservices/README.md

-# keycloak-microservices
+# keycloak-springboot-microservices example
-Integrate Keycloak with Microservices Example
+Multi module application to integrate Keycloak with Microservices